In this tutorial, I’ll show you how to use yoga for positive thoughts. Plus, how to use yoga poses for positive energy in your body.

 And that’s just as well because if we’re honest, it’s not always easy to be positive.

-“I’ll be positive all week” you promised yourself Sunday evening, when you were sitting in your armchair with your pajamas on, cup of cocoa in hand and Netflix on.
-It was easy to feel positive then.
+Sure, you promised yourself Sunday evening that you would think positive and have positive energy in your body all week.
+It was easy thinking that when you were sitting in your armchair with your pyjamas on, a cup of cocoa in hand and Netflix on.

-You’re heading back to work for a cheque that’s hardly large enough to justify the 40 hour week you put in.
-You look in the mirror and even though you’ve been working out religiously you’re still showing those love-handles, and what’s that grey bit in your hair?
+It’s Monday morning.
+You’re heading back to work for a cheque that’s hardly large enough to justify the 40-hour week you put in.
+You look in the mirror, and even though you’ve been working out religiously you’re still showing those love-handles, and what’s that grey bit in your hair?
 And as you look around, you realise the house is a mess even though you only just cleaned it yesterday.

-5000 years ago, when Northern India was ruled by the Sarasvati civilization, men and women sought answers—answers to creation, answers to the mysteries of cosmology, and answers to the plagues of the mind.
+5000 years ago, when the Sarasvati civilisation ruled northern India, men and women sought answers—answers to creation, answers to the mysteries of cosmology, and solutions to the plagues of the mind.